nbicocchi/learn-microservices/modules/infrastructure/slides/6 - Centralized configuration (Spring Config Server).md

 See the [reference documentation](https://docs.spring.io/spring-cloud-config/reference/client.html#discovery-first-bootstrap) for more details.

-### Securing the configuration
-To protect configurations, Spring Cloud Config Server incorporates several security mechanisms and best practices:

-* Use TLS for encrypting data in transit.
-* Secure sensitive properties using encryption mechanisms (symmetric or asymmetric).
-* Leverage OAuth 2.0 or other strong authentication mechanisms to protect access to configuration data.
-* Regularly rotate encryption keys and credentials.
-* Limit access to sensitive configurations by enforcing RBAC.
-* Use a private and secured repository for storing configuration files.
-* Regularly audit and monitor configuration access through logs and monitoring tools.

 ### The Config Server API
 The config server exposes a REST API that can be used by its clients to retrieve their configuration.
 We will use the following endpoints in the API: